Note: This article on recession preparation has been updated in light of the COVID-19 virus pandemic.

 - Own your own home?
 Is your house a 90%-mortgage backed indulgence that you can only really afford if both of you keep your jobs and all your bonuses come in on-target, just like in the good times?
 Really?
 Might want to rethink that.

-- Watch out for frivolity-creep like daily lattes or e-books you never read or the occasional takeaway blowout that’s become a Friday night staple.
+- Watch out for frivolity-creep like daily lattes or e-books you never read or the odd Deliveroo blowout that’s become a three-times-a-week staple.

 - Have you been supporting family members, or direct debiting into a niece’s Junior ISA?
 Good for you, but if your numbers are looking tight you may need to stop it.
-You have to look after your own first.
-Try to make it up later.
+You have to fit your own oxygen mask first, if you’re to be around to help others!

 - Sell your super-yacht if you’re rich.
 Skim through these 101 money saving tips if you’re not.